bd2kccd/py-causal/README.md

+NOTE: THIS VERSION OF PYCAUSAL USES AN OUTDATED VERSION OF TETRAD AND SO IS DEPRECATED.
+WE WILL TRY TO REVISIT AN PYTHON WRAPPER FOR TETRAD HOPEFULLY IN THE NEAR FUTURE.
+IN THE MEANTIME WE WILL ADD A WIKI ARTICLE FOR HOW TO RUN CAUSAL-CMD ALGORITHMS IN PYTHON USING OS.SYS.
+J Ramsey, 2023.02.08.

 py-causal
 ========
 Python APIs for causal modeling algorithms developed by the University of Pittsburgh/Carnegie Mellon University [Center for Causal Discovery](http://www.ccd.pitt.edu).